DennisDosso/creditToRDF/README.md

 </code>

-## Step 5: Experiment2
+## Step 5: Experiment2 & Experiment3

-In this experiment, class *experiment2.Experiment2*, we test the time-based cooldown strategy.
+In this experiment, class *experiment2.Experiment2*, we test the time-based cool-down strategy.
+In experiment 3, *experiment3.Experiment3*, we thest the other cool-down function based on decrease of the values.

 Properties to set: